microprediction/monteprediction/TFRO.md

 ## If you or your students are looking to hone your "AI", ML, Math, Stats etc ...
 (Insert non-tribal description of whatever it is we do with computers and mathematics these days)

+- Incredible new contest just launched!
+See [lecture one](https://www.youtube.com/watch?v=9OTvuvr81R0), [lecture two](https://www.youtube.com/watch?v=02SScMdkgY0&t=42s) and [lecture three](https://www.youtube.com/watch?v=wqYTfHe7snk) put together by the Broad Institute at MIT and Harvard.
+That's your biology crash course.
+Then you'll be ready to take H&E images and predict transciptomics data.
+In other words, predict the result of an expensive test procedure from a cheap one to save lives.

 - New $10,000 contest to detect small departures from martingality.
 You'll love the [spash page](https://mid-one.crunchdao.com/) where you can play space-invaders.